shadowskyhawk/yiffer-dl-cloud/README.md

 ### CREDITS

-Based on https://github.com/kiosion/yiffer-dl, which was itself based off of https://github.com/TNTINC/yiffer-dl, modified to add cloud upload support.
+Based on https://github.com/kiosion/yiffer-dl, which is itself based off of https://github.com/TNTINC/yiffer-dl, modified to add cloud upload support.